FacundoQuiroga9/fetch-dogs/README.md

-# 🐶 Fetch - Dog Adoption Finder
+# 🐶 Fetch - Dog Finder

 This project is part of Fetch's technical take-home exercise.
 It is a web application that allows users to search for available shelter dogs, filter them by breed, mark favorites, and generate a match from their favorite dogs.